turbinenreiter/MicroPythonSmallSats/text/Motivation.md

 ## Rising software complexity and software errors leading to mission failure

 In 2009, NASA published a Study on Flight Software Complexity [@Dvorak] to address the risks associated with the growth of size and complexity of flight software for their space missions.
 It analyzed past missions and found software size to be growing approximately by a factor of 10 every 10 years.
 More software also means more possible errors.
 The study estimates a defect rate of $1$ defect per $10,000$ lines of code even for exceptionally good software development processes.
-With the size of the software for NASA's Orion project approaching 1 million lines of code, this means that there are $100$ to be expected.
+With the size of the software for NASA's Orion project approaching 1 million lines of code, this means that there are $100$ defects to be expected.
 These defects have to be found during extensive testing and defects that are not identified and fixed can later surface during operation and cause missions to fail.

 In fact, software errors have already caused many space missions to go awry.
 A 2010 study on recent catastrophic accidents [@catastrophic] named six space missions that failed due to faulty software.
 Table \\ref{tab:mislo} summarizes the missions and the cause for their loss.